igrek51/nuclear/README.md

 ### Installing Autocompletion
 In order to enable the autocompletion, there must be a specific script in `/etc/bash_completion.d/`.
-With `cliglue` you just need to run:
+With `nuclear` you just need to run:
 ```console
 # sudo ./sample-app.py --install-bash sample-app
 ```